ymherklotz/verismith/README.md

 Instead, stack could be used and the `stack.yaml` file could contain the overrides that are used by nix.

 ### Build from hackage

+Some external packages are required to use Verismith properly:

+- Yosys
+- SymbiYosys
+- Icarus Verilog
+- (Optional) Z3

 A stable version of Verismith is available on [hackage](https://hackage.haskell.org/package/verismith) and can be installed using cabal directly without having to build the project from the repository: